 Compare your Youth Manager and Head of Youth Development and then decide which one takes which responsibility.
 You can compare them on the following attributes and/or abilities:

-The third area a Head of Youth Development could work in is the transfer and contract department regarding your youth squads.
-The responsibilities you can give are:
+The third area a Head of Youth Development could help you out is in the transfer and contract department regarding the youth squad.

 - Finds and make offers for young players for the future